ClusterPulse/clusterpulse/docs/tutorials/index.md

 If you encounter issues while following these tutorials:

 1. Check the troubleshooting section at the end of each tutorial
-2. Review the policy controller logs: `kubectl logs -n clusterpulse deployment/policy-controller`
+2. Review the policy controller logs: `oc logs -n clusterpulse deployment/policy-controller`
 3. Verify your policy syntax against the [RBAC Model](../concepts/rbac-model.md) reference